carolagirolami/IBMCOS-ingestion-api/README.md

 - create two buckets (these are "folders" where uploaded files will be kept) one to store objects and another to store metadata as json file.
 - create a set of credentials.
-Make a note of the bucket names, API endpoint and API key for the next step.
+Make a note of the bucket names, API end-point and API key for the next step.

 ### 2. Create a SQL Query service instance